 When a person files a petition for a protective order, it usually means they fear for their safety or that of their children.
 The legal order is an important step, but ultimately, the safety of the individual is of utmost importance.
 A PPO is only as strong as its enforcement.
 The terms of a PPO are legal binding to the recipient once served.
 For the safety of the individual requesting protection, they should carry a copy of their protective order at all times.
 They should also be prepared to seek shelter if they feel threatened.
 The filer should limit communication with the alleged abuser to compliance with the protective order and any other court orders.

 Again, if you feel your or your children’s safety is threatened, despite the PPO, call the police immediately.
 They will enforce the court order to ensure your safety.
 Those who violate PPO’s can face criminal penalties.

 Although we understand the need for protective orders we also understand that domestic relationships can become complicated and emotionally charged.
 When filed improperly, a PPO may wrongfully infringe on the recipient’s rights.
 If you believe that you have had a frivolous PPO filed against you, you may be able to appeal the order within 21 days after the court issues the order.
-Consider visiting with one of our experienced family attorneys before attempting to terminate a PPO on your own.
+Consider visiting with a Novi protective orders attorney before attempting to terminate a PPO on your own.